donkuri/learn-mathematics/index.md

 <img src="/learn-mathematics/img/leveque.jpg" alt="LeVeque" width="200px"/>

-This seems to be a standard reference on the theory, but I haven't read it so I cannot say much.
+This seems to be a standard reference on the theory, but I haven't really read it so I cannot say much.

 ### Mathematics History